mthuong/CX-FE-Assignments/src/question1/README.md

 ## Components structure

-- `components` store all component use in the search page
+- `question1/components` store all component use in the search page
-- `hook` store the debounce hook to ensure that we don't execute fetch data too frequently
+- `question1/hook` store the debounce hook to ensure that we don't execute fetch data too frequently

 ## My solution